bameyrick/utils/README.md

 #### setStartOfHour

-Takes a given date and changes it to the start of the current hour.
+Takes a given date and mutates it to the start of the given hour.

 | Parameter | Type | Optional | Description        |
 | --------- | ---- | -------- | ------------------ |